Richardvolpi/rs/README.md

 1. `wget -r http://rscdump.com/`
 2. Compute `SHA256SUMS`
 3. Repeatedly execute `recursively-extract-archives` until the only archives that are found are "Skipped".
+This creates a commits for each extracted archive file.
 4. Optionally, purge your Git repo of archive files, using https://rtyley.github.io/bfg-repo-cleaner/ : `java -jar bfg.jar --delete-files '*.rar' .`

-The BFG reports are in `..bfg-report`.
+I saved the BFG reports in `..bfg-report` in case anyone wants to read.
+I haven't looked at what it contains.